master-of-zen/Av1an/docs/TargetQuality.md

 ## Commands

-- `--target_quality FLOAT` - enables target quality with default settings for that encoder, targets FLOAT value
+- `--target-quality FLOAT` - enables target quality with default settings for that encoder, targets FLOAT value

 - `--probes INT` - Overrides maximum amount of probes to make for each segment (Default 4)